 Note: If you need to change or fix these settings after installation, edit your

 /containers/app.yml file and run

 ./launcher rebuild app.
 Otherwise, your changes will not take effect.

-If you receive a 502 Bad Gateway error, try waiting a minute or two and then refreshing; Discourse may not have finished starting yet.
+If you receive a 502 Bad Gateway error, try waiting a minute or two and then refreshing your browser; your Discourse installation might not have completed.

 When the page loads, click the blue Register button.
 You’ll see a form entitled Register Admin Account with the following fields:

 - Email: Choose the email address you provided earlier from the pull-down menu.